James Whitbread Lee Glaisher: Life

 He was educated at St Paul's School from 1858.
 He became somewhat of a school celebrity in 1861 when he made two hot-air balloon ascents with his father to study the stratosphere.

 He won a Campden Exhibition Scholarship allowing him to study at Trinity College, Cambridge, where he was second wrangler in 1871 and was made a Fellow of the college.
 Influential in his time on teaching at the University of Cambridge, he is now remembered mostly for work in number theory that anticipated later interest in the detailed properties of modular forms.
 He published widely over other fields of mathematics.

 Glaisher was elected FRS in 1875.
 He was the editor-in-chief of Messenger of Mathematics.
 He was also the 'tutor' of the philosopher Ludwig Wittgenstein (tutor being a non-academic role in Cambridge University).
 He was president of the Royal Astronomical Society 1886–1888 and 1901–1903.
 When George Biddell Airy retired as Astronomer Royal in 1881 it is said that Glaisher was offered the post but declined.

-He lived in a set of rooms at Trinity College.
-He died there on 7 December 1928.
+He lived in a set of rooms at Trinity College, and while there was elected to honorary membership of the Manchester Literary and Philosophical Society in 1892.He died there on 7 December 1928.

 He was a keen cyclist but preferred his penny-farthing to the newer "safety" bicycles.
 He was President of Cambridge University Cycling Club 1882 to 1885.
 He was a keen collector of English Delftware and other popular English pottery, much of it then below the notice of other collectors.
 The university indulged him by allowing him a room of the Fitzwilliam Museum to house his personal collection.
 He also amassed a collection of some 1,600 valentines, which he bequeathed to the museum.